 The answer to this mystery is the reason why so many traveleres arrive to spend their precious holidays each year, free of the worry that they will be weighed down by the extreme Mediterranean heat.
 Instead of crippling tempretures, visitors instead arrive to find nearly 320 days of sunshine and average tempretures hovering around 19 ° C / 66 º F for most of the year.
 Coupled with the region’s beaches and glamor, the microclimate make the coast a one of a kind escape from the gray days of the UK.

 The key to this unique microclimate comes with the protection offered by the mountains.
 The coastal centr of Marbella is flanked to the north by the mountains of the Cordillera Penibética, which protects it from rain in winter and extreme heat in summer, creating this unique microclimate.
 This ‘protection’ natural coastal location adds one to three degrees warmer in winter and vice versa in summer.

 The gentle sea breeze and the protection of the mountain have made Marbella an ideal city to both live and for tourists in search of excellent weather and clear skies, clear days to enjoy the beach, long walks at sunset and enjoying the rich local cuisine on the beach in the popular bars or at night without bothering with even a coat.

-This spectacular climate offers a quality of life sought by thousands of tourists each year and best enjoyed at the Costa del Sol’s Fuerte Hotels, including two beachfront hotels, located 5 minutes from the historic center of Marbella – the Hotel Fuerte and Fuerte Miramar.
+This spectacular climate offers a quality of life sought by thousands of tourists each year and best enjoyed at the Costa del Sol’s Fuerte Hotels, including a beachfront hotel, located 5 minutes from the historic center of Marbella – the Hotel Fuerte.
 Further down the coast, the Fort Estepona offers a chance to enjoy the tranquility of the sea and a spectacular sunrise from rooms with sea views.

 Summer in Marbella, A Luxurious Weather Experience